o84118317/01_HelloWorld/README.md

-# hello-world-
+# hello-world

-Hi human!
+Hi!
-This is my first try.
+This is my first JavaScript practice file.
+Everthing in it is just a record of my practicing.